JunhoKim94/ASR_project/README.md

 http://hackathon.workpedia.co.kr/

-## Data Set inforamtion
+## Dataset inforamtion
-Training data information is as follows:
+Training data information is as follows

-Voice data types consist of men and women(adult, senior, children, foreign languages).
+NHN ASR hackerthon dataset (not publicly available now) Voice data types consist of men and women(adult, senior, children, foreign languages).
 It is free-talk voice data(total of 200 speakers and approximately 400 hours of data).
 The PCM data information is 16 kHz, one channel, and 16 bits.